thesofproject/sof-docs/architectures/firmware/sof-xtos/overview.rst

-.. _overview:
+.. _sof-legacy-overview:

 Overview
 ##########

 Currently SOF has support for the Cadence Xtensa DSP architecture in UP and SMP modes in the upstream code base.

 The diagram below shows the high-level firmware architecture with the